 Marine retail is subject to extreme highs and lows every year, thanks to the peaks and valleys that come with the changes in seasons.
 Because of the up-and-down nature of their industry, dealers have to maximize revenue in a relatively short window, so it serves their interest to expand their reach as much as possible.

 This makes sense as marine dealerships are, in most places, far less common than, say, automotive dealerships.
-An automotive dealer’s potential territory from which to draw possible customers is considerably larger, and that means your marketing strategies should be designed accordingly: not hyperlocal, but regional or even more significant.
+A marine dealer’s territory needed to draw a comparable number of customers is considerably larger, meaning your marketing strategies should be designed accordingly: not hyperlocal, but regional or even bigger.

 So, if you were to stop and review your marketing strategy right now, would it reflect the need for a big reach?
 It might seem obvious, but there are some critical tactics to reaching a broader audience over a larger geographic area that, if you don’t execute them right, will leave your marketing performance suboptimal.